-The Arduino Structure is the elements of Arduino (C++) code.
-This constitutes the syntax used in C++ programming language.
+The Arduino Structure is the element of Arduino (C++) code.
+This constitutes the syntax used in the C++ programming language.
 A structure must be specified exactly as used in the C++ library.
 The structure, therefore, defines the specific rules that must be followed to get the rest of the code working.

-Values (variables and constants)
+Data Types or Values (variables and constants)

 Arduino data types and constants.
-These are the types of values and constants that can be processed by the Arduino.
+These are the types of values and constants that can be processed by Arduino.
 To understand Arduino variables and constants, we need to analogize the phenomena with the file format.
 For example, the VLC media player is specifically designed to play media file formats (such as mp3, mp4, Avi, etc.).

-There is no way a vlc program will play an office file formats (such as .doc, docx, pdf, etc.).
+There is no way a vlc program will play an office file format (such as .doc, docx, pdf, etc.).
 As u can see, the type of file format associated with the Arduino language is the values.
 A value that can be changed/altered when the Arduino is executing the instructions is “Variable” and those that are fixed and cannot be altered during the program execution are “constants”.